camunda/camunda-bpm-platform/README.md

 ### Embeddable

 Most of the components that make up the platform can even be completely embedded inside an application.
-For instance, you can add the process engine and the REST API as library to your application and assemble your custom BPM platform configuration.
+For instance, you can add the process engine and the REST API as a library to your application and assemble your custom BPM platform configuration.

 ## Contributing